emdant/SCIOT-Project/readme.md

     }
   ```

 Serverless Platform:
-- AMQP triggered function that will read data from the `iot/scanners` exchange with key `person` and will store these data into a database
+- MQTT triggered function subscribed to the `iot/scanners/person` topic, will receive people data and store it into a database
 - HTTP triggered function that will return a list of locations a person visited (via his fiscal code) in a specific day
   ```
   {